 Kosovo striking miners want government to run mining complex

-PRISTINA, Kosovo (AP) — Over 400 employees went on strike Wednesday inside the Trepca mine in Kosovo demanding the government takes over the administration of the Yugoslav-era complex to stop it from liquidation.
+PRISTINA, Kosovo (AP) — Over 400 employees have gone on strike inside the Trepca mine in Kosovo demanding the government takes over the administration of the Yugoslav-era giant complex to stop it from liquidation.

 Trepca’s riches are considered government property, but the mine is administered by the Kosovo Property Agency, an independent body set up to run similar enterprises created when Kosovo was part of socialist Yugoslavia.

-On Tuesday Kosovo’s assembly amended a law on public enterprises which enabled it to delay resolving the Trepca issue for another 18 months.
-By then a detailed plan must be presented for the future of the mining complex.
+On Tuesday Kosovo’s assembly amended a law on public enterprises which enabled it to delayed resolving the issue for another 18 months.